HygorLBM/Training_Chess/README.md

 Is possible to win, to lose by being checkmated, or to lose by failing to checkmate in 3 turns.

 This application is just a old assignment given to teach students how to use tree structures.
-While the interface and implementation is not optimal by any means, I still decided to post here since it is a simple sample of how to use trees for decision making.
+While the interface and implementation are not optimal by any means, I still decided to post here since it is a simple sample of how to use trees for decision making.